Jazz at Berlin Philharmonie

 Andreas Martin Hofmeir & Band

-The performance marks the fifth season of Jazz at Berlin Philharmonic.
+The performance marks the fifth season of Jazz at Berlin Philharmonie.
 It included three duets by Andreas Martin Hofmeir & Band – beautifully illustrating how “classical and jazz stimulate each other”.

-All the multi-talented musicians have impressive careers.
-Hofmeir has held positions with many European philharmonics and received prestigious awards.
-He’s also a composer, author, cabaret artist, and professor of tuba at the University Mozarteum Salzburg.
+The multi-talented musicians have impressive careers.
+Hofmeir has held positions with many European philharmonics and received numerous prestigious awards.
+He’s also a composer, author, cabaret artist, and professor of tuba at University Mozarteum Salzburg.

 Bugge Wesseltoft and Henning Kraggerud Jazz At Berlin Philharmonic 2018